Customizing Modules

 Defining the wrapper module

-Be sure to include all of the desired variables available from the module in your wrapper module.
-This defines the interface of the module for your consumers.
+Be sure to include all desired variables from the underlying module in your wrapper module.
+This establishes the interface for consumers of the module.

-In main.tf you would configure the module block referencing the Gruntwork module, set any default values, and pass through any variable values.
+, configure the module block to reference the Gruntwork module, set any default values, and pass through variable values.

 module "lambda" {